zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Opposition to humiliation.
 Pleasant wills are opposed to grief.
 Conflict.
 Hate Ready.

-[APZ 173.2] (#apz173 .2) {#apz173 .2 .ref .apz} "Seen was my doing”
+[APZ 173.2] (#apz173 .2) {#apz173 .2 .ref .apz} "Seen was my doing"
 GoesIt is seen and decided to take a decision.
 'My Fall Is It is that there is a certain amount of desire, a certain amount of disillusionment.

 [APZ 173.3] (#apz173 .3) {#apz173 .3.ref .apz} "Soon Hull Hull
-I saw” The later term is the term.
+I saw" The later term is the term.
 The verses are matching.
 Lyrics are a sacral.
 Easy-to-read app.
 These verses are neat.
-“Here” are creatures Focus on.
-“Hull” is a hull penny.
+"Here" are creatures Focus on.
+"Hull" is a hull penny.
 Raghulah, Ho, Dimensional, Optics Grief, doubt.
-I saw “seeing”.
+I saw "seeing".
 Ditimi is unscathed

-[APZ 173.4] (#apz173 .4) {#apz173 .4 .ref .apz} "Hard to the vision in the heart”
+[APZ 173.4] (#apz173 .4) {#apz173 .4 .ref .apz} "Hard to the vision in the heart"
 It is difficult to find out how difficult it is.

-“In the heart” says the heart to the heart.
+"In the heart" says the heart to the heart.
 If any thought is fantasies, if manasa Veda, Heroda, Pandara Manyatha, Manindriya, Conscious, Conscious, Thajja What are the names of manoacal relics, the heart that inspired the heart and the heart that breathes One born together has the same purpose, which is born together.